Top 5 This Week

 What are the driver’s license and vehicle registration requirements when moving to Nebraska?

 Nebraska has an important administrative distinction: driver’s licenses and vehicle registration are handled by two separate county offices.
-Driver’s license: must be obtained within 60 days of establishing Nebraska residency; processed at the county DMV office; requires proof of identity, Social Security number, and two proofs of Nebraska residency; vision screening required; knowledge test required only if your license has been expired more than one year.
+Driver’s license: must be obtained within 30 days of establishing Nebraska residency; processed at the county DMV office; requires proof of identity, Social Security number, and two proofs of Nebraska residency; vision screening required; knowledge test required only if your license has been expired more than one year.
 Vehicle registration: within 30 days; processed at the county treasurer’s office (not the DMV); fees based on vehicle age and value; a motor vehicle tax (personal property tax, declining with vehicle age) is assessed and collected at registration.
-Nebraska does not require a statewide vehicle safety inspection and has no emissions testing outside specific metropolitan counties.
+Out-of-state vehicles require a VIN inspection before being titled in Nebraska; there is no statewide annual safety inspection and no emissions testing outside specific metropolitan counties.

 What severe weather preparation does Nebraska require?